 Measure Life and Lifetime Savings

-The EUL has been defined for this measure as 12 years per the PUCT approved Texas EUL filing (Docket No. 36779) and is consistent with ENERGY STAR®’s research and the DEER 2014 EUL update (EUL ID—Cook-Hold Cab)
+The EUL has been defined for this measure as 12 years per the PUCT approved Texas EUL filing (Docket No. 36779) and is consistent with ENERGY STAR®’s research and the DEER 2014 EUL update (EUL ID—Cook-Hold Cab).

 Program Tracking Data and Evaluation Requirements